 Carsten de Dreu

 Carsten K.W.
-De Dreu is full professor in Social and Organizational Psychology at Leiden University, Distinguished Reseach Fellow at the University of Oxford, and affiliated with the Center for Experimental Economics and Political Decision Making at the University of Amsterdam.
+De Dreu is full professor in Social and Organisational Psychology at Leiden University, Distinguished Research Fellow at the University of Oxford, and affiliated with the Center for Experimental Economics and Political Decision Making at the University of Amsterdam.

 Carsten de Dreu obtained his PhD (1993; cum laude) from the University of Groningen, The Netherlands.
 As post-doctoral fellow supported by the Royal Netherlands Academy of Sciences (1994 – 1999), he worked at the University of Illinois at Champaign-Urbana, Yale University, and Carnegie Mellon University.
 From 1998 – 2015, De Dreu was full professor of work and organizational psychology at the University of Amsterdam.

 Carsten de Dreu is fellow of the Society for Personality and Social Psychology, the Society for Industrial and Organizational Psychology, the Association for Psychological Science.
 In 2012 he was elected into the Royal Netherlands Academy of Sciences.
 He is a former president of the International Association for Conflict Management (2001), and the European Association for Social Psychology (2008-2011).